lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The W field is wide enough that it unambiguously represents an absolute window number.
 The fragment receiver feeds SCHC ACKs back to the fragment sender about windows that it misses tiles of.
-No SCHC ACK is fed back for windows that have been fully received by the fragment receiver.
+No SCHC ACK is fed back by the fragment receiver for windows that it knows have been fully received.

 The fragment sender retransmits SCHC Fragments for tiles that are reported missing.
 It can advance to next windows even before it has ascertained that all tiles belonging to previous windows have been correctly received,